gabrielcunha1/gta-project/README.md

 # Gta Project🏙️

-Project carried out in the Dev double live course.
+Project carried out in the Dev em Dobro live course.

 In this project I learned a lot about:
 - HTML markup language; 📝